Codecademy/docs/content/c-sharp/concepts/strings/terms/lastindexof/lastindexof.md

 The **`.LastIndexOf()`** method returns the last occurrence of a specified character or substring within a `string`.

-The method return `-1` if there's not such valid search results.
+The method returns `-1` if there's no such match.

-An additional parameters may be supplied to define the criteria for the search.
+Additional parameters may be supplied to define the criteria for the search.

 ## Syntax